sr5434/sr5434/README.md

 - 👋 Hi, I’m @sr5434
 - 👀 I’m interested in AI/ML, Robotics, and coding in general
-- 🔧 Currently working on: building a robot; open source contributions
+- 🔧 Currently working on: open source contributions; AI
 - 🤗 My HuggingFace username is the same as my GitHub username.
 <!---
 sr5434/sr5434 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.